Quick Spanish for Travelers

 BUS

 Do not give the ticket agent your money until you are sure you are leaving on the soonest bus.
 If you ask them for a first class ticket to your final destination and there is no direct bus that day, they will politely tell you no, or give you a time when the direct bus leaves tomorrow etc. It is very likely there will be another first class bus leaving much sooner along the same route.
-Look at a map and ask the agent when the bus leaves for the largest cities along the route starting with the farthest city.
+If there is no direct bus leaving within a few hours, look at a map and ask the agent when the bus leaves for the largest cities along the route starting with the next to farthest city.
+Often, it is faster to make a few transfers at different cities than to wait for a direct bus.
 Also consider second class buses which are much more frequent.
-Be aware that there is probably another bus station somewhere nearby with a bus leaving sooner.
+There may be another bus station (or another company within the same station) nearby with a bus leaving sooner.
 From 6a to 10p along main routes there is usually some kind of bus going by hourly.

 What hour does it leave to Monterrey?
 Note that if you request they write it and you see 2300 that means 11 PM (24 hour system).